 Along with skill development, leadership education and learning can be a way for students to develop their own identities and gain more self-awareness.
 As a fluid and multidimensional construct, identity continuously develops over time.
 A student's leadership identity is their evolving understanding of themselves as leaders and how they embody leadership in practice (Guthrie & Torres, 2021).
 Some leadership education curricula have implemented areas of self-reflection to help promote leadership identity growth (Clapp-Smith et al., 2019).
 Students who engage in leadership education often undergo a purposeful maturation process, fostering both personal and professional growth.
 Finally, leadership education and experiences have allowed students to work with and navigate diverse perspectives.
-Student leaders described having a greater appreciation of the diversity around them after going through leadership education and learning more equitable; having students who have gone through leadership education understand the value of diversity can help promote more equitable leadership education opportunities.
+Student leaders described having a greater appreciation of the diversity around them after going through leadership experiences (Meer et al., 2019).
+This is incredibly important as educators work on making leadership education and learning more equitable; having students who have gone through leadership education opportunities.